sayskar500/go-rest-api/README.md

 # go-rest-api
-Fast and Scalable rest api
+Fast and Scalable rest api to provide student information from local sqlite storage.